nickw1/alva-arjs/README.md

 ## Instructions

 Copy the AlvaAR code into the project.
-This can be done by copying the `assets` directory from the AlvaAR examples [here](https://github.com/alanross/AlvaAR/tree/main/examples/public) into the `public` directory in this repository.
+This can be done by copying the `public` directory from the AlvaAR examples [here](https://github.com/alanross/AlvaAR/tree/main/examples/public) into a subdirectory called `alva` within the `public` directory in this repository.

+## Versions

+This repository is currently very experimental and subject to change; I have experiments with both three.js and A-Frame.
+Currently, my aim is to try and re-use as much of the AlvaAR example code as possible.

+### three.js

+Just run a server directly inside the `public` directory and request `three.html`.

+### A-Frame

 Build the A-Frame version with